Polymer/old-docs-site/1.0/docs/devguide/templates.md

 elements are destroyed and re-stamped each time.

 All text children of the template, including leading and trailing whitespace, will be wrapped in a `<span>`.
-Note that this will cause layout trouble if you use dom-if inside a <table>, flexbox, or component where spans are styled directly.
+Note that this will impact your layout if you use dom-if inside a <table>, flexbox, or a component where spans are styled directly.

 The following is a simple example to show how conditional templates work.
 Read below for guidance on recommended usage of conditional templates.